SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 compelled them also to fight each other.
 When they did so,

-name, the being calmly said, “We are the Spool, from which
+name, the being calmly said, "We are the Spool, from which

 she escaped the mayhem and went to the leaders.
 She forced them to launch strikes against their own kind. and soon the